 Gather the children.
 Teach them the actions for the story listed at the beginning of the text.
 Ask them to listen and participate with the actions while you tell the story.

 - I wonder how it feels to live on a farm.

-- How would you feel if your brother fell from the roof of a barn?
+- How would you feel if your sibling fell from the roof of a barn?

 - How did nursing David help show David was important?

-- Who remembers how Clara helped the boys at her school feel accepted, when she was a teacher?
+- Who remembers how Clara helped the students at her school feel accepted, when she was a teacher?

 - Have you ever been shy?

 - Being shy did not stop Clara from showing her beliefs when she thought something was not fair.
 Do you remember the part where Clara did not take a job?
 Do you remember why she would not do that job?
 (She showed her belief that all people should be treated fairly, when she chose not to take a job for less money than another employee was going to get for the same job.)